Environmental Protection311

 Kissena

 DEP is advancing design of the Cloudburst Hub project in Kissena, Queens that will incorporate initial outreach feedback.
-Preliminary designs will be presented to the community in Spring 2025.
+Preliminary designs will be presented to the community in Fall 2025.
 If you would like to learn about future events and opportunities to get involved, visit Newsletters and subscribe to the “DEP Cloudburst Kissena” email list.

 Parkchester/Morris Park